 2. If a student becomes emotionally upset while under the influence of alcohol and/or other drugs, call Campus Safety (x1111), which will coordinate an appropriate response.

-3. If a student has a severe physical reaction to alcohol or other drugs , such as vomiting, not being able to stand or walk unassisted, passing out, being unconsciousness and not easily aroused, immediately call Campus Safety (x1111) – this person may have overdosed or have severe alcohol poisoning.
-If you use the emergency service, tell the Dispatcher that an ambulance is needed.
-Give the victim’s name and your own name.
+3. If a student has a severe physical reaction to alcohol and/or other drugs, such as vomiting, not being able to stand or walk unassisted, passing out, being unconsciousness and not easily aroused, immediately call Campus Safety (x1111) – this person may have overdosed or have severe alcohol poisoning and be in need of immediate medical attention.
+If you use the emergency service, give the victim’s name and your own name.

 If you have questions regarding alcohol and/or drugs after hours or on the weekend, please call Campus Safety and ask to speak to the nurse on call.